carlosivanr/hugo_website/content/guides/logistic-regression/2021-10-17-logistic-regression/index.en.markdown

   * The first section is the "**Call:**," which is simply a reproduction of the `glm()` function used to create the model.
   * The next section, "**Deviance Residuals:**," contains information about the differences between the model predictions the and the actual values.
   * In the third, "**Coefficients:**," section we find information regarding the model parameters.
 The same section will contain a standard error, z-value, and p-value.
   * Finally, the last section displays information about the **overall fit** of the model.
-In logistic regression, the primary values to inspect are the Null and Residual deviance statistics.
+In the logistic regression output, the primary values to inspect are the Null and Residual deviance statistics.

 ### Deviance statistics
-The "Null deviance" value provides information on a model that does not contain any predictors other than the constant.
+The "Null deviance" value provides information on a model that does not contain any predictors other than the constant, which is akin to the mean in a simple linear regression model.
 In contrast, the "Residual deviance" value provides information regarding fit in the model that does contain our predictors.
 If the model fits the data well, then we would expect lower residuals deviance values compared to the null deviance values.
-The difference between the residual and null deviance values follows a chi-square distribution and can tested for statistical significance.
-This is accomplished with the `pchisq()` function which calculates the area under the curve for of a chi-distribution either to the left or right of a given value and degrees of freedom.
+The difference between the residual and null deviance values follows a chi-square distribution and can be tested for statistical significance.
+This is accomplished with the `pchisq()` function which calculates the area under the curve of a chi-distribution with corresponding degrees of freedom.
 The result of this command is a p-value of 0.002 (rounded) which would indicate that including our predictor "Intervention" significantly improves the fit of the model.

 ```r